Is My Teen in Distress? Exploring Signs and Solutions

 However, while rebellion and mood swings can be chalked up to developmental challenges, there are times when the pain runs deeper.
 When teens consistently exhibit behaviors of withdrawal, extreme mood swings, or signs of self-harm, it’s an indication of an emotional turmoil surpassing typical teenage challenges.
 Such manifestations aren’t mere phases of ‘finding oneself’ but may represent struggles that the teen finds overwhelming to cope with alone.

 Delving into the reasons teens might resort to self-harm, it’s imperative to understand the profound psychological pain lurking behind these actions.
-For many, the idea of inflicting physical pain to counter emotional turmoil might seem counterintuitive, but the intricate workings of the teenage brain can sometimes perceive it as a temporary escape or relief.
+Many people find it strange that inflicting physical pain might seem like a way to deal with emotional turmoil, but the teenage brain can sometimes see it as a temporary escape or relief.

 Understanding the Brain’s Pain Processing